SIRA Logo

 • the injury or illness (physical or psychological) has not been treated previously by an allied health practitioner from the same health professional group as the requesting allied health practitioner.

-For the motor accident scheme:
+For the motor crash scheme:

 • A decision must be made within 10 days after receiving a treatment request.